School District of Philadelphia: 20th century

+21st century

 In June 2000, under increasing pressure to find a solution to the fiscal and academic problems facing the district, school superintendent David W. Hornbeck ended his six-year tenure.
 Hornbeck said he did not have the financial support of state and city officials to continue his school reform program (and a year later launched a statewide advocacy organization, Good Schools Pennsylvania, to mobilize citizens in support of improved state funding for public education).
 He called improving public education "one of the great civil rights battles of this generation."

-The Board of Education then implemented a new management structure, replacing the superintendent's position with two new positions, a chief academic officer, Deidre Fambry, and a chief executive officer.
+The board of education then implemented a new management structure, replacing the superintendent's position with two new positions, a chief academic officer, Deidre Fambry, and a chief executive officer.

 In 2001, the district had a projected deficit of $216.7 million in its current $1.7 billion budget.
 There was a crisis in making the school payroll and paying $30 million in vendor bills.
 In recognition of the assistance, Mayor Street agreed to postpone for three months a 1998 federal lawsuit brought by the city claiming racial discrimination in the way the state funds the Philadelphia school district.
 In a study released in July by the Harvard Civil Rights Project, Pennsylvania was ranked as having the sixth most segregated schools in the United States.
 Under the legislation enacted in 1998, in 2001 Governor Mark Schweiker took control of the schools.
 The state takeover of what was then the fifth largest school district in the United States was seen as the most radical reform ever undertaken in a large urban school district.
 This move was opposed by Mayor John F. Street and many members of the city of Philadelphia.
 The negotiations dragged on because of the state's insistence that the city pay its fair share, while the city fought to retain some control over the governance.
 Also at stake was the control of patronage jobs controlled by the mayor in the district's central administration.

 In the end, the city put up an additional $45 million for the schools instead of the $15 million initially offered and the state provided an additional $75 million.
 In return, the mayor gets to appoint two commission members rather than just one under the governor's initial plan.

 The schools were clearly failing, but the state and the city could not agree on reform and local governance issues.
 As negotiation continued, a coalition of labor unions and community groups called the "Coalition to Keep Our Public Schools Public", filed a lawsuit to stop the state from signing a contract for Edison Schools to manage city schools.
 The state backed off on a hostile takeover and negotiated with the city.
 One of the chief concerns was the complete privatization of the school district.